ShadmanQ/workout_tracker/README.md

 2. Exports data from the workout into a CSV file
 3. Creates custom workout routines based on an exercise database
 4. Exports custom routines and imports them on application start up
+5. Creates workout session from a custom routine

 ## To-Do List
 1. Data visualization
-2. Build a workout object from a routine object
-3. Prompt user for fitness goals
+2. Prompt user for fitness goals
+3. Exercise suggestions
+4. Database schema updates

 ## Stretch goal